charizard8888/Test/Dragon Heaven Super Staff Bros sets.md

 ### Ransei
 Rayquaza-Mega @ Life Orb

-Ability: Wonder Breaker - This Pokemon's moves and their effects ignore the Abilities and Stat Boosts of other Pokemon, Status inflicted from other Pokemon, and cannot have its stats lowered.
+Ability: Wonder Breaker
 EVs: 248 HP / 252 Atk / 252 SpA / 252 Spe
 Mild Nature
 IVs: 0 Def / 0 SpD
 - Dragon Ascent
 - Tail Glow
 - Draco Meteor
+- Legend's Ambition

-- Legend's Ambition (Power: 0 +10 for every typing that exists.
-So basically 180), Attack: Special, Accuracy: 100%, Type: Dragon, PP: 8, Priority: 1, âŸGen: 5 Contest Condition: Cool,âŸâ€ŠTarget: One Adjacent PokÃ©mon
+Legend's Ambition (Power: 0 +10 for every typing that exists.
+So basically 180), Attack: Special, Accuracy: 100%, Type: Dragon, PP: 8, Priority: 1, Gen: 5 Contest Condition: Cool,âŸâ€ŠTarget: One Adjacent PokÃ©mon
 Secondary effects: Super effective to all Pokemon including Fairy-type Pokemon.
 User loses 50% of their HP on use and speed is decreased by 2x making it 0.5

+Wonder Breaker: - This Pokemon's moves and their effects ignore the Abilities and Stat Boosts of other Pokemon, Status inflicted from other Pokemon, and cannot have its stats lowered.

 ### Theswordbreaker
 Arceus-Dragon @ Draco Plate

 Ability: No Guard + Shadow Tag

 EVs: 248 HP / 252 SpA / 8 SpD

 Modest Nature

 IVs: 0 Atk
 - Spacial Rend
 - Focus Blast